syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ## Show legend

 You can show legend using the `showLegend` property in the `MapShapeLayer`.
 The legend text is rendered based on the value of `shapeDataField` property.
+The default value of the `showLegend` property is `false`.

 {% tabs %}
 {% highlight Dart %}